 Logitech G305 Lightspeed Wireless Mouse – This one is for playing video games on our Macbook Pros.
 We love to play Dota2 together.

-Nintendo Switch – This is for entertainment on the go.
+Nintendo Switch – This is for entertainment on the go and on the couch.